 1. Understand your student loan debt

 It starts with knowing how much you owe and what interest rate you’re paying—especially if you have multiple loans from many sources.
-Many borrowers are afraid to study the reality of those numbers, but it’s the best way to understand what you’re facing.
+It may feel unnerving to study the reality of those numbers, but it’s the best way to understand what you’re facing.

 Also, know the type of loans you have.
 One of the key differences between federal student loans and private ones is that some repayment options and forgiveness options only apply to loans from the government rather than from banks or credit unions.

-It can take between 10 and 30 years to pay off your student loans, depending on the amount you owe, interest rate, your income and repayment plan.
+It can take between 10 and 30 years to pay off your student loans, depending on the amount you owe, interest rate, your income and repayment plan terms.
 Anything you can do now to reduce your debt can help free up funds for future goals.

 2. Evaluate your budget to pay off loans faster